google.com, pub-6983070578797176, DIRECT, f08c47fec0942fa0

-Every time I think of procrastination, I’m reminded of the famous procrastinator.
-The one immortalized forever on the big silver screen – Scarlet O’Hara.
+Procrastinate: Every time I think of procrastination, I’m reminded of the famous procrastinator.
+The one immortalized forever on the big silver screen, Ms. Scarlet O’Hara.

-Can’t you just see her as she places the back of her hand to her forehead and (with a look on her face like she’s about to swoon) says that famous line: "I’ll think about it tomorrow!"
+Can’t you just see her as she places the back of her hand to her forehead as she says that famous line: "I’ll think about it tomorrow!"

 The word procrastination comes from two words in Latin:

-You see . . .
-Scarlett was right . . . every procrastinator puts things off until tomorrow (I told you it would make sense)!
+Scarlett was right.
+Every procrastinator puts things off until tomorrow.
+I told you it would make sense!

-We all procrastinate at some point in our lives . . . that’s part of being human.
+We all procrastinate at some point in our lives.
+It's called being human.
 But procrastination tends to become a vicious cycle.

-One of my favorite sayings to help me get out of the procrastination cycle?
+One of my favorite sayings to help me get out of the procrastination cycle is the decision not to me a decision is still a decision.

 For some people, it never seems to bother them.
-They go merrily along putting things off until they get slapped in the face with reality (like being arrested for procrastinating about paying your speeding ticket).
+They go merrily along putting things off until they get slapped in the face with reality.
+For example, those people that wind up being arrested for procrastinating about paying their speeding ticket.

 Some eventually make a choice to do something about it.
 Sadly, some people spend their lives stuck in that procrastination whirlpool.

-For other folks (believe it or not) they actually seem to enjoy it!
-Some make it a game and brag about how much stuff they put off (that usually someone else has had to pick it up and do).
+For other folks, believe it or not, actually seem to enjoy it!
+Some make it a game and brag about how much stuff they put off which usually someone else has had to pick it up and do it.
+Urrrggggghhhh!

 Why do we procrastinate?